In this article

 Resdiary review rate on TrustPilot

 ResDiary is a widely used restaurant reservation system that offers robust table management features and marketing tools.
 Unlike OpenTable, it does not charge per-cover fees, making it a cost-effective solution for restaurants that prefer a subscription-based model.
-ResDiary is known for its in-depth customisation options and integration capabilities, making it ideal for restaurants that want greater control over their booking process.
+ResDiary is known for its in-depth customization options and integration capabilities, making it ideal for restaurants that want greater control over their booking process.

 Pros:Cons: